Updated: Sep 10, 2021

-Leave around 7:00PM.
-Depending on what time your kiddo normally goes to sleep, he may be awake for the beginning part of this trip, but should sleep for the majority of it.
+Leave in the evening around 6PM.
+Depending on what time your toddler normally goes to sleep, he or she may be awake for the beginning part of the trip, but should sleep for the majority of it.

 Drive until you reach your destination!
-Staying awake a few hours past your bedtime will be totally worth it when your kiddos wake up at your final destination the next morning.
+Driving at night and staying awake a few hours past your bedtime will be totally worth it when your toddler wakes up at your final destination the next morning.
 If you get sleepy, switch drivers or pull over to stretch.
 Safety first!

 Leave around nap time

 Drive for about 3 hours.
 Many toddlers sleep pretty well in the car, so your kiddo will likely get a decent nap.
 Hopefully for much of this time.